 In April 2016, youth from the Standing Rock Sioux Tribe created the Sacred Stone Camp along the Cannonball River on the reservation.
 Later that month, youth ran from the reservation to Omaha, Nebraska, to deliver a petition signed by 457,000 people to the Omaha District office of the United States Army Corps of Engineers, demanding they stop the pipeline.
 The Commander of the Omaha District refused to meet with them.
 In July 2016, Standing Rock youth ran to Washington, DC to demand President Obama stop the pipeline.
 By August 2016, construction of the Dakota Access pipeline began — but protests were just getting started.

 By December 2016, President Obama and the Department of the Army denied a final easement until an Environmental Impact Statement was conducted, temporarily halting construction.
 This changed when President Trump took office, however, as he very quickly signed executive orders in support of both the Dakota Access and Keystone XL pipelines.
-Similarly, the Army Corps of Engineers under President Obama said they had no intent to forcibly remove water protectors from the camps, but this too changed under President Trump.
-Their “eviction date” was February 22, 2016; the camp was ceremoniously burned by water protectors and a few protectors were arrested.
+Similarly, the Army Corps of Engineers under President Obama said they had no intent to forcibly remove water stewards from the camps, but this too changed under President Trump.
+Their “eviction date” was February 22, 2016; the camp was ceremoniously burned by water stewards and a few stewards were arrested.

 - The Niitsitapi Water Protectors in Alberta, Canada are currently working against the Grassy Mountain Coal Project and all open-pit mining in the Rocky Mountains in Blackfoot territory, where the Blackfoot hunt, gather food and medicine, and more.